ARCA races at Indianapolis Raceway Park

 Stock car racing events in the ARCA Menards Series have been held at Lucas Oil Indianapolis Raceway Park, in Brownsburg, Indiana during numerous seasons and times of year since 1972.

 Current race

 The LiUNA!
 150 is a 102.9 mi, 150-lap annual ARCA Menards Series / ARCA Menards Series East combination race held at Lucas Oil Indianapolis Raceway Park in Brownsburg, Indiana.
-Brent Crews is the defending race winner.
+Kaden Honeycutt is the defending race winner.

 History

 ARCA debuted at the track in 1971, when it ran for two years consecutively, and once more in 1974.
 The race returned again in 1983, when it ran for three consecutive years with a second race in 1985.
 The track remained off the schedule until 2011, when it was added back to the schedule.
 The race would again go on hiatus for the 2013 season, but returned in 2014.
 Calypso Lemonade became the title sponsor of the race in 2020.
 The race was taken off the schedule in 2021 but added back on in 2022 and Reese's became the title sponsor of the race that year.
 In 2024, Reese's didn't return as a sponsor and the race went by the Circle City 200.
 In 2025, the race was shortened to 150 laps and Dutch Boy was added on as a presenting sponsor.
 Months before the race, it was announced that LiUNA! would sponsor the race with Dutch Boy remaining the presenting sponsor.